A comprehensive database of Tennessee native plants

 Growth Rate: ?

-Maintenance: Easy maintenance, long-lived vine.
+Maintenance: Easy, long-lived vine.
 Easy to transplant and grow.
 Infrequent susceptibility to disease and insect problems.

 Propagation: Seed germination code C(100)

 Twining, high-climbing vine with distinctive smooth, green bark as much as 1 inch in diameter.
 Leaves are glossy, leathery and elliptic in shape, turning a beautiful golden yellow in fall.
 Occurs naturally in open woods and forests and along streambanks.
 Very strong stems can girdle and kill trees.
 Very tolerant of flooding.
 This vine is a desirable, native alternative to the exotic pest plant, Amur Peppervine or Porcelainberry.
 However, it can be very aggressive so best used with caution.
 Attracts birds, including wild turkey and northern bobwhite.